-An accumulation of data that is too large and complex for processing by traditional database management tools (“Big Data,” 2020).
 At Talentcare, we like to label ourselves as “data dorks”.
-Fittingly, we love to collect numbers, identify trends and advise action plans based off of data that is deemed “too complex” at first glance.
+Fittingly, we love to collect numbers, identify trends, and advise action plans based on data that is deemed “too complex” at first glance.

 What does “big data” even mean?
 And how can companies use it?
-I recently spoke with Elle Aldridge, EVP of Client Services at Talentcare, and new team member Mohini Tellakat PhD, Director of Business Intelligence, to get a better understanding of big data, its unmatchable powers and why companies should be utilizing it in their HR practices.
+A recent interview with Elle Aldridge, COO at Talentcare, and team member Mohini Tellakat Ph.D., Director of Business Intelligence, cover the broad topic of big data, its unmatchable powers, and why companies should be utilizing it in their HR practices.
 When used correctly, companies can predict what is coming and ensure the practices in place lead to hiring the best people.

 ELLE: We use it to refine and optimize our approach to everything we do.
 We evaluate traffic patterns on career sites, we look at the percentage of visitors who click the “apply” button, we collect employee data and use it to build out employer brand stories, we look at ROI for resource allocation and track ad spend all the way through to the point of hire.
 A lot of companies will ask where most applicants come from, but…

 We take it to a deeper level to truly understand where the quality candidates come from.

 Mohini: We “wow” our clients by backing up any claims we make with numbers and data to support them.
 By supporting our claims with clients’ data, and trends that we see happening within their hiring processes, we can recommend actionable tasks that can help them improve.
 Big data also allows for both the company and the client to hold each other accountable and makes communicating with clients very transparent.
 Additionally, we use the wealth of data we collect to predict and determine industry standards, and visualize applicant and client behaviors in the hiring pipeline, thus ensuring the people they bring in are the best hires in the applicant pool.